 Doctors benefit as well

-Doctors who know how to have these difficult conversations with their patients are less likely to burn out, he says.
-Also they are better able to help their patients make the right decisions about cancer treatment.
-“Medicine is actually a relationship business,” he says.
+Doctors who know how to have these difficult conversations with their patients are less likely to burn out, says Dr. Back.
+They are better able to help their patients make the right decisions about cancer treatment.
+“Medicine is actually a relationship business.”

 Doctors who are good communicators listen to their patients, Dr. Back says.
 They show empathy.
 They don’t rush through difficult conversations.
 And they acknowledge their patients’ emotions.